 • All swimmers should be vigilant when swimming around buoys and passing other swimmers.
 It can be a tight squeeze at times.
 Allow space.

-• We will have more than sufficient waterborne helpers in both kayaks and powered boats, all the way along each swim course for swimmer assurance.
+• We will have more than sufficient waterborne helpers in both kayaks and powered craft, all the way along each swim course for swimmer assurance.

-• St John staff will be on-site with sufficient staff and resources.
+• Medical staff will be on-site with sufficient staff and resources.

 • If assistance is required during the swim, swimmers should raise one arm so water safety personnel can assist.
 If you can’t do this, the swimmer should roll onto their back to float in a relaxed position and try to alert support crew.